b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 sc(s)
 ```

-This one is slightly more complicated so I think a bit of explanation is in
+This one is slightly more complicated, so I think a bit of explanation is in
 order here.
 First we initialize some variables that we will use later.
 For
 instance, `v1` and `v2` will hold random samples drawn from a population of
 interest (`Dsts.Normal(popMean, popSd)`) and will change with each